-While choosing an airport multiple factors come into play.
-For different individuals the scale of these variables vary.
-However given our data, some common factors which are affecting the decision most are as followed.
+Evaluating the air traveler’s airport choice decision in our data involves multiple factors, and the scale of these variables vary by the different groups in our data.
+However, given our data, some common factors which are affecting the decision most are as followed.

-Expats usually favour international airport over others as it harbors more flights for various combinations of oversea destinations.
+First of all, expats usually favor international airport over others as it harbors more flights for various combinations of oversea destinations.
 Hence, considering nationality was important to include in the model.
-Then airlines provide flights for different routes/destinations and consequently Incheon (ICN) and Gimpo (GMP) do not share the same airline list, which is why airline and destination would be very significant factors for choosing an airport.
-Usually while travelling, departure time plays an important factor as well for the passengers in order to maintain their schedules and that may effect on the respondents' airport selection as each airport may carry different flight schedules.
+Also, airlines in our data provide flights for different routes/destinations and consequently, Incheon (ICN) and Gimpo (GMP) do not share the same airline list.
+Therefore, airline and destination would be very significant factors for choosing an airport.
+While travelling, departure time plays an important factor for the passengers in order to maintain their schedules and that may affect respondents' airport selection as each airport may carry different flight schedules.
 Lastly, mobility to the airport is also a factor for passengers to choose an airport.